greyscalepress/ioerror-transcripts/2012-12-27-Not-my-department.md

 But that is the point.
 We do have the agency.
 And sometimes we make the choice not to use it.
 And I respect that.
 We have that choice, and I'm glad that it's a choice.
-But we should recognize, that when we don't make that choice, or when we are afraid, that that is what is is.
+But we should recognize, that when we don't make that choice, or when we are afraid, that that is what it is.
 Bravery is not an absence of fear.
 It is continuing to do things, even when you are afraid, because you know that it is the right thing to do.
 So it is important to be brave, and to acknowledge that there is fear.

 And it is important to refuse to be anatemized in our society.